SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 Mixing static and dynamic imports from the same entry points breaks lazy loading and affects tree shaking, so any library that will be used directly in dynamic imports should expose fine-grained secondary entry points to optimize code splitting.

 As a convention, Spartacus exposes root entry points for features, such as `@spartacus/orgainzation/administration/root`.
 This type of entry point contains all of the code that should not or cannot be lazy loaded.
-Modules from the root entry point should be imported statically in the root application, which means they will be loaded eagerly and be available in the main application chunk.
+Modules from the root entry point should be imported statically in the root application, which means they will be eager loaded and will be available in the main application chunk.

 For more information about support for secondary entry points in the Angular libraries, see [Secondary Entry Points](https://github.com/ng-packagr/ng-packagr/blob/master/docs/secondary-entrypoints.md) in the ng-packagr documentation on GitHub.